learn-co-curriculum/swift-constants-and-variables/README.md

 let isTrue = True    // Boolean
 let isFalse = False  // Boolean
 ```
-**Advanced:** *Unsigned integers are available as* `UInt` *but require explicit-typing to declare, which we'll cover later.*
+**Advanced:** *Unsigned integers are available as* `UInt` *but require explicit-typing to declare, which we'll cover later.
+Apple discourages widespread use of* `UInt`, *even for values that can only be positive.*

 ## Operators

 Since Swift is a C-family language, the typical C operators are available with their usual behavior and precedence.

-A couple notable distinctions in Swift are that:
+A couple of notable distinctions in Swift are that:

-1. The assignment operator (`=`) no longer returns a value, which makes it more difficult to accidentally type an assignment operator into an evaluation instead of a comparison operator.
+1. The assignment operator (`=`) no longer returns a boolean value, which makes it more difficult to accidentally type an assignment operator into an evaluation instead of a comparison operator.

 2. Swift includes the normal comparison operators `==` (a.k.a. "double equals") and `!=` ("not equal to") which measure whether or not two instances hold the *same value*, **and** includes two *identity* operators, `===` (a.k.a. "triple equals") and `!==` ("not identical to") which measure whether two instances are the *exact same reference.*